Flying-Toast/qiyi_smartcube_protocol/README.md

 ## Messages
 All messages (both app->cube and cube->app) start with the byte `0xfe`.
 The next byte is the length of the message (excluding padding).

-For cube->app messages, there is a 16 bit little-endian "opcode" after the length.
-The opcode specifies the type of message. **app->cube messages do not have an opcode.** (TODO: Is there a way to know which kind of message they are without just guessing from the length?)
+Additionally, for all cube->app messages:
+- The byte after the length is an "opcode" that specifies type type of message.
+- After the opcode is a 4 byte big-endian timestamp. **The timestamp is in units of 1.6 milliseconds!
+Divide it by 1.6 to convert to milliseconds!**

 These are the kinds of messages:
 - [*App Hello*](#app-hello)